Roadside Equipment Every Heavy-Duty Trucker Should ...

 '

-- Three emergency reflecting triangles that meet the standards of FMVSS 571.125 and are bidirectional.
+- Three emergency reflecting triangles that meet FMVSS 571.125 standards and are bidirectional.

-- Three liquid-burning flares or a minimum of six fuses, which must be installed on the vehicle to comply with 392.22.
+- Three liquid-burning flares or a minimum of six fuses that must be installed on the vehicle as directed by regulation 392.22.

 '